IIIF/api/source/extension/georef/index.md

 Web Annotations can contain all of the required information mentioned in Section 2.
 We will describe how each piece of the Web Annotation is used and what its job is, followed by a full example.

 ### Embedded vs. Referenced Targets and Resources
 Web Annotations can exist independent of the resource they target.
 The resource they target is often only referenced in the Web Annotation.
 For the purposes of this extension, implmenters _SHOULD_ embed the target within the Web Annotation instead of referecing it.
-This reduces the need to make HTTP calls to resolve the resource, which is especially important for Canvas resources.
+This reduces the need to make HTTP calls to resolve the resource, which is especially important for Canvases.
 Likewise, resources that record the Web Annotations pertinent to the resource via the `annotations` property have the option to be referenced or embedded.
 For the purposes of this extension, implementers _SHOULD_ embed the Annotation Lists in the `annotations` property as opposed to referencing them.

 ### Annotation `motivation` and `purpose`
 The `motivation` and `purpose` properties are used by Web Annotations to understand the reasons why the Annotation was created, or why the `body` was included in the Annotation.
 These properties _SHOULD_ be included, and when they are included they _MUST_ be "georeferencing" or "gcp-georeferecing".

-### Annotation `body`
-The `body` of an Annotation contains the data you would like to relate to some web resource.
-In our case, the `body` must contain the transformation information, the GCPs, and the Pixel Mask.
-We do this through a GeoJSON-LD Feature Collection where each Feature contains the pixel coordinate information and the GCP those pixels relate to.
-The transformation information is supplied as its own property on the Feature Collection.
-As such, the transformation _MUST_ be the same for each feature.
-See the `body` in the example at the end of this section.

 ### Annotation `target`
 The Annotation `target` is the resource to supply the `body` information to.
 In our case, the `target` _SHOULD_ be an IIIF Canvas or Image Service.
 It is important that viewers processing this information know the original height and width of the resources in order to have the proper aspect ratios.
-Implementers _SHOULD_ supply this information via an embedded resource as opposed to a referenced resource.
+Implementers _SHOULD_ supply this information with their embedded resource.

-In cases where the `target` is not the entire resource and is instead an area of interest, the selected area must be supplied as part of the target.
+In cases where the `target` is not the entire resource and is instead an area of interest, the selected area _MUST_ be supplied as part of the target.
 This is accomplished using a [Specific Resource]() where the `source` and `selector` can be supplied.
-See the `target` in the example at the end of this section
+See the `target` in the example at the end of this section.

+### Annotation `body`
+The `body` of an Annotation contains the data you would like to relate to some Canvas or IIIF Image Service.
+In our case, the `body` contains the GCPs and optionally the `transformation`.
+For the purposes of this extension, the `body` _SHOULD_ contain at least three ground control points.
+We supply this information through a GeoJSON-LD Feature Collection where each Feature contains the pixel coordinate information and the GCP those pixels relate to.
+The transformation information is supplied as its own property on the Feature Collection.
+See the `body` in the example at the end of this section.

 ### 4. Full Examples